hristost/hristost.github.io/projects/merp.md

 <img src="/assets/img/merp/side.JPG" style="max-width: 50%"><img src="/assets/img/merp/back.jpeg" style="max-width:50%">
 </figure>

-The back of the keyboard has sillicone legs and two stickers, one of which says "Si fractum non sit, noli id reficere" -- Latin for ["If it ain't broke, don't fix it"](https://en.wikiquote.org/wiki/Henry_Beard).
+The back of the keyboard has silicone legs and two stickers, one of which reads "Si fractum non sit, noli id reficere" -- Latin for ["If it ain't broke, don't fix it"](https://en.wikiquote.org/wiki/Henry_Beard).
 <figure class="full">
 <img src="/assets/img/merp/sticker.jpeg" width="70%">
 </figure>

 ## Backlight
 I had leftover LED drivers from a previous project, so I decided to add LED backlight for entertainment purposes.
-Many switches have been rotated to accomodate for components on the PCB, so there was no way to have light uniform enough for backlit keycaps.
+Many switches have been rotated to accommodate for components on the PCB, so there was no way to have light uniform enough for backlit keycaps.
 However, since the acrylic plate and switches are somewhat transparent, this makes for some cool light effects:
 <figure class="full">
 <img src="/assets/img/merp/video.gif" style="max-width:100%;">
 </figure>